yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 ~ Don't build your own stock keeping.
 Use MSI;
 ~ If you want performance, choose Shopware;
 ~ With headless, you don't need CI anymore;
-~ Clients love all of you (except Bret)
+~ Clients love everyone except Bret;
-~ React is better than Vue
+~ React is better than Vue ...
-~ ... except for Magento 2 checkout
+~ ... except for Magento 2 checkout;
-~ If you weren't at MageTestFest, you don't care about testing
+~ If you weren't at MageTestFest, you don't care about testing;

 ---
 {background-image: magetitans-nl/mic_drop.gif}